Just My Way

 "We were the only ones who could ever fully understand the other…"

 He nodded.
 "Al is my friend.
-But your opinion and contentment matter the most to me, San."
+But your opinion and contentment matter the most to me, Sander."
 Scorpius snogged me some more as our shirts found their way to the floor.
-"You matter the most to me, San."
+"You matter the most to me, Sander."

 Oh, and of course, dessert first.

 Quite fluffy, but nice and smexy at the end.
 Oooh, gawd!
 I want Scorpius!
 Lysander's so damn lucky!
 X333 There's so much potential!
 And I think I handled them well… Ooh, Merlin! *blush* This Scorpius was sooo delicious, I don't know if I like him better with Lysander or Lorcan!
-The whole "Good night, sleep tight, and don't let the Nargles bite" bit is something my sis and I share and I don't think anyone else uses it, sooo…claim!
+The whole "Good night, sleep tight, and don't let the Nargles bite" bit is something my sis and I shared, and I don't think anyone else uses it, sooo…claim!
 XD Give a little mention if you use it! :D Ah, and I should mention: This title comes from a song of the same name by YUI.
 Give it a listen. c: